royashbrook/royashbrook.github.io/_posts/2007-07-09-nulls-to-codd-to-fabian-pascal.md

 Some might just say there is a lack of common sense in general.
 In fact, in the general public.
 Our culture here in the states revolves around entertainment and not around doing what is right or just or... well anything that is grounded in a moral belief.

 BUT....
 I digress.
 The point is really to blog about Fabian Pascal and some of his writings.
 I found it to be fascinating.
 I definitely do not have the knowledge or experience that he has.
-I could never tear down as many arguments as effectively and with so many well worded replies. =P But it is *awesome* to know that I'm not totally crazy.
+I could never tear down as many arguments as effectively and with so many well worded replies. 😛 But it is *awesome* to know that I'm not totally crazy.